 Students enrolled at Columbia College, SEAS, Barnard, and the School of General Studies may apply for early admission to the MA program in South Asia Studies and begin their MA coursework in their senior year while completing their undergraduate degree.
-The department encourages applications from students in a variety of majors who have excellent academic records.
+The department encourages applications from students in a variety of majors who have a record of academic achievement.

 Early Admissions Process

-Students seeking early admission into the MA program should contact the Director of the MA Program, Professor Katherine Ewing, during the second semester of the junior year or at the beginning of the first semester of the senior year before submitting an application.
+Students seeking early admission into the MA program should contact the MA Director, Professor Quinn Clark, during the second semester of the junior year or at the beginning of the first semester of the senior year before submitting an application.
 Applications for early admission should be submitted no later than the second semester of the student's junior year for admission in the following fall semester or the first semester of the student's senior year for admission in the following spring semester.
-Decisions will be announced no later than one month after the application deadline.
+Decisions will be announced approximately one month after the application deadline.

-The application for Columbia and Barnard undergraduates seeking early admission is otherwise the same as the regular admissions requirements for non-Columbia applicants to the M.A. program, as above, with the exception that a GRE test is not required.
+The application for Columbia and Barnard undergraduates seeking early admission is otherwise the same as the regular admissions requirements for non-Columbia applicants to the M.A. program (see Application).

 Students in the early admission program are eligible to apply for both Academic Year and Summer Foreign Language and Area Studies Fellowships, which provide tuition and stipend support.
 Applicants must plan to study a South Asia language during both terms of their fellowship, and must be a U.S. citizen or permanent resident.
 See the Financial Aid section, below.